Molar Mass Of Alum

 Q: What is the difference between molar mass and molecular weight?

 A: The terms are often used interchangeably.
-Molar mass is the mass of one mole of a substance, while molecular weight is the sum of the atomic weights of the atoms in a molecule.
+On top of that, molar mass is the mass of one mole of a substance, while molecular weight is the sum of the atomic weights of the atoms in a molecule.
 They are numerically equivalent, expressed in grams per mole (g/mol) for molar mass and atomic mass units (amu) for molecular weight.

 Q: Can I use the molar mass of alum to calculate the mass of a specific number of moles?